-A pointer to the first byte of the input record including the carriage control character.
-The record resides in a buffer that resides in storage allocated by ACIF, but the exit program is allowed to modify the input record.
+A pointer to the first byte of the input record that includes the carriage control character.
+The record is in buffer storage that is allocated by ACIF, but the exit program is allowed to modify the input record.

 in CCSID (Bytes 13-14)